novafacing/cgc-challenges/challenges/CGC_File_System/README.md

 ## Challenges
 The tool authors must deal with the difficulties of bubble sort as well as combine the PRNT command with a prior use of the REPO command.

+### Read Notes

+* A lot of reads but all of the parsing accesses global states